 Another menu actually drops in when you click on home page layout manager the below is on offer as available options to you:

 This section deals with the content directly under the primary navigation.
-Here you can choose your background colour, pattern or image (same settings as the background settings) for your intro section.
+Here you can choose your background color, pattern or image (same settings as the background settings) for your intro section.

-You can also add an intro section title, choose the color of the text as well as a add in a sub heading, again you can choose the color of this text as well.
+You can also add an intro section title, choose the color of the text as well as an add in a subheading, again you can choose the color of this text as well.

 Featured On Section

-Background color for featured section: (choose from color picker box)
+Background color for the featured section: (choose from color picker box)

 Featured on section heading: Something sexy to attract attention can be entered here.